Distributed power: Technology

-Distributed power should not be confused with multiple-unit operation, which is a capability, generally found on all locomotives, that connects multiple locomotives directly together via MU cables and air brake control lines.
+Distributed power should not be confused with multiple-unit operation, which is a capability, generally found on all main-line and some switching locomotives, that connects multiple locomotives directly together via MU cables and air brake control lines.
 MU operation in North America is designed so that any two locomotives so equipped, and regardless of age and manufacturer, can be coupled together and operated as a single locomotive by one operator in the cab of the lead unit.
 This is accomplished via a 27-pin MU cable and the connection of three additional air lines separate from the brake pipe (sometimes also called the "train line").
 DP is an entirely separate arrangement to control locomotives that are physically separated from the lead unit(s) and therefore impossible to connect via multiple-uniting.

 The first locomotive at the head of the train is called the "lead unit", and "remote units" can be located at separate positions throughout the train.
 Each DP remote unit can be MU-connected to other units at that position to provide one or more "remote consists".

 The setup and linking of the DP lead and remote units is fairly straightforward, and the air brakes of the remote units also have to be properly configured to enable the system to function correctly.
 The system automatically chooses an available frequency during the linking process so that other DP trains nearby are unaffected.
 In a crowded yard or in hilly or mountainous terrain, it is not uncommon for the link to be temporarily lost.